dalenguyen/firestore-import-export/README.md

 Get **serviceAccount** JSON file from *Project Setting > SERVICE ACCOUNTS* in Firebase Console

+Change the *databaseURL* when initializeApp with your own

 # Export database from Firestore

 This will help you create a backup of your collection from Firestore to a JSON file name **firestore-export.json**

 ```
 node export.js <your-collection-name>